Explained by Science: Why Nostalgia-Driven Marketing Strategy Works

-Nostalgia-driven marketing can be used in a campaign to form a bond with your audience.
-People will react to memories that trigger certain time and feel.
+Nostalgia-driven marketing strategy works, and science explains it, so it can be used in a campaign to form a bond with your audience.
+People will react to memories that trigger certain times and feelings.

 Why Nostalgia Marketing Strategy Works?

 This is a recurring philosophical subject as well.
 Most famously, Rousseau inspired generations of thinkers to assume that the foulness of humans was due to cultural and economic factors and that there once was a primitive, uncorrupted state of mankind we should yearn for.